 The information presented during the podcast reflects solely the opinions of the presenter.
 The information and materials are not, and are not intended as, a comprehensive source of drug information on this topic.
 The contents of the podcast have not been reviewed by ASHP, and should neither be interpreted as the official policies of ASHP, nor an endorsement of any product(s), nor should they be considered as a substitute for the professional judgment of the pharmacist or physician.

-This episode features Section of Pharmacy Practice Leaders Immediate Past Chair Kat Miller and 2025 Distinguished Service Awardee Rick Couldry discussing what membership within the section and ASHP means to them and how it has helped develop them into a pharmacy practice leader.
+In this episode, Immediate-Past Chair of the Section of Specialty Pharmacy Practitioners Erica Diamantides sits down with the Section of Specialty Pharmacy Practitioners Distinguished Service Awardee Kristel Geyer to discuss what membership within the section and with ASHP means to them and how it has helped develop them into a pharmacy practice leader.

 The information presented during the podcast reflects solely the opinions of the presenter.
 The information and materials are not, and are not intended as, a comprehensive source of drug information on this topic.
 The contents of the podcast have not been reviewed by ASHP, and should neither be interpreted as the official policies of ASHP, nor an endorsement of any product(s), nor should they be considered as a substitute for the professional judgment of the pharmacist or physician.